camillelibiano/CMSC137_Proj1/README.md

 To run the project:
   1. First compile the files: javac UDPServer.java, javac UDPClient.java
-  2. Then run the server: java UDPServer
+  2. Open a terminal then run the server: java UDPServer
-  3. After running the server, run the client: java UDPClient
+  3. Open another terminal: (after running the server) run the client: java UDPClient